hapax/hapax.github.io/assets/extreme.md

 I recently stumbled onto the
 [beautiful lectures](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/PB175818.xhtml)
-of [Emil Gumbel](https://en.wikipedia.org/wiki/Emil_Julius_Gumbel) on the statistics of extreme values, an area of probability he helped found, along with R. A. Fisher and Leonard Tippett.
+of [Emil Gumbel](https://en.wikipedia.org/wiki/Emil_Julius_Gumbel) on the statistics of extreme values, an area he helped found along with R. A. Fisher and Leonard Tippett.
 Gumbel was not only a mathematician, but also a prominent anti-Nazi activist.
 In the 1920s, he documented political murders by the *Sturmabteilung*, the Nazi paramilitary wing, and was one of the 33